starlingx/distcloud/api-ref/source/api-ref-dcmanager-v1.rst

 ----------------

-These APIs allow for the display and upload of the deployment manager common files which include deploy playbook, deploy overrides, and deploy helm charts.
+These APIs allow for the display and upload of the deployment manager common files which include deploy playbook, deploy overrides, deploy helm charts, and prestage images list.

 **************************